Star Wars: Ahsoka: Casting

 Rosario Dawson was confirmed to be reprising her role as Ahsoka Tano from The Mandalorian with the series' announcement in December 2020; Ahsoka was voiced in the animated series by Ashley Eckstein.
 In October 2021, Hayden Christensen was set to reprise his role as Anakin from the Star Wars films, while Natasha Liu Bordizzo was cast as Sabine a month later, replacing Tiya Sircar who voiced the character in Rebels.
 Ivanna Sakhno was also cast in November.
 Mary Elizabeth Winstead was added to the cast in January 2022, and Ray Stevenson joined the next month.
 Stevenson previously voiced Gar Saxon in Rebels and The Clone Wars.
 In September, Eman Esfandi was cast as Ezra, who was voiced by Taylor Gray in Rebels.

 At Star Wars Celebration London in April 2023, Winstead was revealed to be portraying Rebels character Hera Syndulla, replacing voice actress Vanessa Marshall; Sakhno and Stevenson were revealed to be playing new antagonists Shin Hati and Baylan Skoll, respectively; and several actors were announced to be reprising their roles from previous Star Wars projects: Diana Lee Inosanto as Morgan Elsbeth from The Mandalorian, Genevieve O'Reilly as Mon Mothma from the Star Wars films and the series Andor (2022–2025), David Tennant as the droid Huyang from The Clone Wars, and Lars Mikkelsen as Thrawn from Rebels.
 The third episode of the first season introduces Evan Whitten as Jacen Syndulla, Hera's son; Ariana Greenblatt plays a young Ahsoka for flashbacks to the Clone Wars in the fifth episode; and Anthony Daniels reprises his Star Wars film and television role as the droid C-3PO in the seventh episode.

-Dawson, Bordizzo, Winstead, Sakhno, Esfandi, and Christensen returned to star in the second season.
+Dawson, Bordizzo, Winstead, Sakhno, Esfandi, Christensen, Greenblatt, and Mikkelsen returned to star in the second season.
 In January 2025, Rory McCann was cast to replace Stevenson—who died in May 2023—as Baylan Skoll.